herbertgithubaccount/MWSE/docs/source/types/mgeCameraConfig.md

 ### `shakeMagnitude`
 <div class="search_terms" style="display: none">shakemagnitude</div>

-Camera shake magnitude.
+Camera shake magnitude in range [0, 100].
 Camera shake must be enabled to see an effect.

 **Returns**: